Ako Adjei: State burial

 On the day of his burial, all flags flew at half-mast in his honour.
 The state funeral service was held at the forecourt of the state house.
 Present at the ceremony were politicians, parliamentarians, ministers of state, members of the Council of State, the diplomatic corps, chiefs, relatives, friends and sympathisers.

 A wreath was laid by the then president, Kufour on behalf of the government and people of Ghana, Mr. Hackman Owusu-Agyeman, then Minister for Foreign Affairs laid another on behalf of the Ministry of Foreign Affairs, Mr. Paul Adu-Gyamfi, who was then president of the Ghana Bar Association laid the third wreath on behalf of the association while a family member laid the fourth wreath on behalf of the bereaved family.

 Joseph Henry Mensah, then the Senior Minister, read the government's tribute, saying: "Dr. Ako Adjei was among those who articulated the dream of African unity and political agitation in the country.
 After the break away of the Convention Peoples' Party (CPP) from the United Gold Coast Convention (UGCC), Dr. Ako-Adjei became the bridge between the two political groupings.
 Ghana has lost a gem because it could not benefit from his experiences and undoubted wisdom.
 When we learn from his life we resolve never again to have a person of his stature to suffer his fate."

-Following the State burial, a private burial was held at the mausoleum of the Holy Trinity Church of God, Okoman, Dome, in Accra.
+Following the State burial, a private burial was held at the mausoleum of the Holy Church of God, Okoman, Dome, in Accra.